How to Choose a Web Host and Find the Best Hosting Service

 For comparison’s sake, Hostinger’s bandwidth for shared hosting plans starts at 100 GB and goes all the way up to unlimited as you upgrade the plan.

+Important!
 It’s good to keep in mind that “unlimited” here doesn’t necessarily mean “limitless.”
 It’s just that the bandwidth threshold is so high that it will appear limitless for most users.

 Speed and Optimization